Tigers' Mikie Mahtook: Hits fifth home run Monday

 Mahtook went 3-for-5 with a two-run homer Monday against the Royals.

-Mahtook's long ball in the third inning made the game 6-0 as Detroit ultimately cruised to a 10-2 victory.
-He also struck out once in this contest, bringing his K:BB ratio to an unsightly 35:3 in 150 plate appearances.
+Mahtook's long ball in the third inning made the game 6-0, and Detroit ultimately cruised to a 10-2 victory.
+He also struck out once in this contest, bringing his K:BB to an unsightly 35:3 in 150 plate appearances.

 More News